-NOTICE IS HEREBY GIVEN that the 2009 Annual Meeting of Shareholders (the "Annual Meeting") of McGrath RentCorp, a California corporation (the "Company"), will be held at the Company's principal executive offices located at 5700 Las Positas Road, Livermore, California 94551, on Thursday, June 4, 2009, at 2:00 p.m., local time.
+NOTICE IS HEREBY GIVEN that the 2012 Annual Meeting of Shareholders (the "Annual Meeting") of McGrath RentCorp, a California corporation (the "Company"), will be held at the Company's principal executive offices located at 5700 Las Positas Road, Livermore, California 94551, on Wednesday, June 6, 2012 at 2:00 p.m., local time.
 Shareholders who are unable to attend may listen to a live webcast of the Annual Meeting on the Company's website at www.mgrc.com under the Investor Relations section.
 The Annual Meeting will be held for the following purposes:

-- 1. To elect six (6) directors of the Company to serve until the 2010 annual meeting of shareholders or until their successors are elected and qualified; - 2.
-To approve and adopt an amendment and restatement of the Company's 2007 Stock Incentive Plan (the "2007 Plan") to increase the number of shares of common stock reserved for issuance thereunder from 1,875,000 to 2,690,000 shares and to decrease the maximum term of future awards granted under the 2007 Plan from ten years to seven years; - 3.
-To ratify the appointment of Grant Thornton LLP as the independent auditors for the Company for the year ending December 31, 2009; and - 4.
+- 1. To elect seven (7) directors of the Company to serve until the 2013 annual meeting of shareholders or until their successors are elected and qualified; - 2.
+To ratify the appointment of Grant Thornton LLP as the independent auditors for the Company for the year ending December 31, 2012; - 3.
+To hold a non-binding, advisory vote to approve the compensation of the Company's named executive officers; - 4.
+To approve an amended and restated 2007 Stock Incentive Plan (the "2007 Plan") to: (i) increase the number of authorized shares of the Company's Common Stock issuable under the 2007 Plan by 1,500,000 shares; (ii) approve the Internal Revenue Code Section 162(m) performance criteria and award limits; (iii) permit the use of shares withheld to satisfy tax obligations for future issuance under the 2007 Plan; (iv) extend the plan term by ten years from the date of shareholder approval; and (v) make other non-substantive changes. - 5.
 To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.